ryanackley/git-html5.js/README.md

 - It's recommended that you use a depth of 1 when cloning a repo since there is no way to access commit history via the api.
 - The api only supports fast-forward merges.
 For more info see the section below on branching
 - If you try to work with a git repo the size of say WebKit or the Chromium project, you're gonna have a bad time.
 The library works well with small to medium size repos.
-- Doesn't work with repos hosted on Bitbucket.org because of this [issue](https://bitbucket.org/site/master/issue/6666/detect-git-requests-by-content-type-header).
+- Supports bitbucket repos but you may run into problems with github.
+Try logging out of Github and clearing cookies if the tests fail.
 - Only works with remote git repos that support the smart protocol over http or https
 - Only supports basic authentication